-Type a Filter

-- 1. Start typing or press Spacebar in the text box.
-As you type, filter attributes matching the typed letter display.
+- Type a Filter - Start typing or press Spacebar in the text box.
+As you type, filter attributes matching the letter you type display.
 If you press Spacebar, standard filter attributes display.
 These suggestions are part of typeahead, which helps build valid queries.
 For information about the attribute name and supported values for each field, hover over the field in an existing query. - 2.
 Select an attribute and press Enter. - 3.
 Press Spacebar to display a drop-down list of operators. - 4.
 Select an operator and press Enter. - 5.
-Specify an attribute value in one of the following ways: - For attribute values that support typeahead, press Spacebar to display a drop-down list of values and press Enter.

-- Type a value. - 2.
-Click in the text box and press Enter or click Search.
+Specify an attribute value in one of the following ways: - For attribute values that support typeahead, press Spacebar to display a drop-down list of values and press Enter. - Type a value. - 2.
+Put the cursor on the text box and press Enter or click Search.
 The list displays the results that match the specified filter.
-The Workload Summary section refreshes to show only the values for the selected filter.
+If the histograms are showing, they are redrawn to show only the values for the selected filter.
 The filter is added to the Recently Run list.